Similarly to Agent 5, Agent 6 can collect events from the Kubernetes API server.

 Agents coordinate by performing a leader election among members of the Datadog DaemonSet through Kubernetes to ensure only one leader Agent instance is gathering events at a given time.

 This functionality is disabled by default.
-Enabling the event collection will activate it to avoid duplicating collecting events and stressing the API server.
+Enabling the event collection activates it to avoid duplicating collecting events and stressing the API server.

 leaderLeaseDuration can be configured with the environment variable